har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/msto-landingpage.PNG)

-Both buttons' URLS redirect to an external page, **giveladieslove.com**.
+Both buttons' URLS redirect to the target page, **giveladieslove.com**.
 They are not links to pages within the **msto.me** website.
+This runs contrary to what the MSTO buttons would lead us to believe.
 We can inspect them for more detail:

 ![](/assets/2021-05-14/msto-links-analyzed.PNG)

-To recap, Dana's profile provides two different links.
+To recap, the Facebook profile provides two different links.
 They both lead to different pages.
 However, both those pages lead to the same page, **giveladieslove.com**.

 ## UTM Campaign

-Either URL from Dana's website directs to a page called **giveladieslove.com**.
+Either of the two "middle pages" direct to a page called **giveladieslove.com**.
 In order to keep this appropriate for all audiences, the full webpage will not be displayed.
-Instead, we will analyze some behaviors.
+Instead, this section will analyze some details regarding the URL.

 First, the URL with scripts disabled reveals some information: specifically, that we arrived on this site through the Facebook campaign